George Genovese: Professional career

 Genovese managed the Batavia Clippers (1952), St. Jean Canadians (1953), Hutchinson Elks (1954), Salinas Packers (1954), Tigres del México (1955–1958), Artesia Giants (1960) and El Paso Sun Kings (1961–1963).
 He led the Tigres to a league championship victory in 1955.
 In 1957 he led them to the league finals, which they lost.
 In 1962 and 1963 he led the Sun Kings to the Texas League playoffs, which they lost in the first round.

 He was later a scout for the San Francisco Giants, St. Louis Cardinals, Florida Marlins and Los Angeles Dodgers.
 Covering Southern California for the Giants from 1964 through 1995, he played a major role in the signing of about 40 players who eventually made the major leagues, including Jim Barr, Bobby Bonds, Jack Clark, Chili Davis, Rob Deer, George Foster, Eric King, Dave Kingman, Garry Maddox, Gary Matthews, Randy Moffitt, Matt Nokes, Matt Williams.
 He also signed future CBS Sportscaster Rich Perez in 86.

 George's brother, Frank "Chick" Genovese, was also a successful scout, having signed Juan Marichal and the three Alou brothers; Matty, Felipe, and Jesús.

-Legacy
+Death and legacy

+Genovese died on November 15, 2015, aged 93.
+He was interred at Forest Lawn Memorial Park (Hollywood Hills).

 Major League Baseball (MLB) annually conducts the George Genovese Lifetime Achievement Awards.

 Genovese was inducted into the Staten Island Sports Hall of Fame in 2005.